BA, Bridgewater State College (English)

 Dr. Helen R. Tibbo teaches in the areas of archives and records management, digital preservation and access, appraisal, trustworthy repositories, and data curation.
-She is the Alumni Distinguished Professor at the UNC School of Information and Library Science (SILS) and Director of the Professional Science Master’s Degree in Digital Curation at SILS.
+She is the Alumni Distinguished Professor at the UNC School of Information and Library Science (SILS) and directs the master's program in Digital Curation and Management.
 She also developed the Archives and Records Management (ARM) concentration at SILS.

 Dr. Tibbo is a Fellow of the Society of American Archivists (SAA) and was SAA President from 2010–2011.
 She has been Principal Investigator on several Institute for Museum and Library Services (IMLS)-funded projects that have helped define digital curation best practices, particularly for government and scientific research data.